digitalrebar/doc/development/advanced-install/docker-slaves.rst

 Prereqs
 ^^^^^^^

-1. Make sure that your docker is updated to at least docker 1.7.
+1. Make sure that your Docker is updated to at least Docker 1.7.
 There are timing problems with previous versions and SSDs that cause the devicemapper or btrfs to not find volumes or mounts during the bring up process.
 You can update here: